jonashackt/spring-boot-openapi-kong/README.md

 Now that we depend on `Inso CLI` installation, which depends on Node.js/NPM and Maven at the same time, we need go with a very flexible CloudCI solution.

-As we probably also need Docker Compose on our CI system I decided to go with TravisCI since here we have a full-blown virtual machine to do everything we want.
+As we probably also need Docker Compose on our CI system I decided to go with GitHub Actions since here we have a full-blown virtual machine to do everything we want.

 So let's create a [.travis.yml](.travis.yml) to execute our Maven build (and don't forget to add `--no-transfer-progress` to the Maven command, since otherwise our build logs get polluted with downloads):